Skip to main content

 Amazon

-What happens: Close the account and cancel any active subscriptions (Prime, Kindle Unlimited, etc.).
+What happens: The account can be closed and any live subscriptions cancelled (Prime, Kindle Unlimited, and so on).

-How to proceed: Contact Amazon customer service.
-Provide the death certificate and order number or account details.
+How to proceed: Contact Amazon customer service with the death certificate and an order number or the account details.

 Digital purchases (Kindle books, music) are licensed and may not be transferable.